Gov. Brian Kemp signed into law a bill that repeals the school bus passing law that went into effect in Georgia last summer.

 - Related: 2 Brothers Hit by Car While Crossing Street to School Bus, One Dead

-The new law amends the previous legislation, so that motorists are now required to stop on both sides of the highway when a school bus is loading or unloading students—unless there is a physical barrier dividing the two directions of traffic.
+The new law amended the previous legislation, so that motorists are now required to stop on both sides of the highway when a school bus is loading or unloading students—unless there is a physical barrier dividing the two directions of traffic.

 “The driver of a vehicle upon a highway with separate roadways, that are separated by a grass median, unpaved areas, or physical barrier need not stop upon meeting or passing a school bus which is on the separate roadway or upon a controlled access highway when the school bus is stopped in a loading zone which is a part of or adjacent to such highway and where pedestrians are not permitted to the cross the roadway,” the text states.